masesgroup/KNet/src/documentation/articles/rocksdb_configuration.md

 KNetRocksDBConfigSetter.Unregister("myStore");
 ```

-This unified mechanism replaces the previous implementation and is the default way to customize RocksDB behavior in KNet Streams SDK: `KNetRocksDBConfigSetter.SetRocksDBConfigSetterCallbackDefault` is invoked in the static constructor of `KNetRocksDBConfigSetter` to ensure the infrastructure is ready.
+This unified mechanism replaces the implementation seen in [Global configuration example](#global-configuration-example) and is the default way to customize RocksDB behavior in KNet Streams SDK: `KNetRocksDBConfigSetter.SetRocksDBConfigSetterCallbackDefault` is invoked in the static constructor of `KNetRocksDBConfigSetter` to ensure the infrastructure is ready.

 ## Object lifetime and the data dictionary